Fanshawe-IT-Social-And-Learning-Club/pages/_posts/2024-05-28-how-to-maintain-this-website.md

 ## GitHub Pages & Jekyll
 If you don't know, GitHub Pages is a service provide for free to host static website built with Jekyll.
-Jekyll on the other hand is a static website generator, it has the ability to cover markdown files to HTML.
+Jekyll on the other hand is a static website generator, it has the ability to cover Markdown files to HTML.
 On top of that, Jekyll also have a ton of themes to choose from.
 This makes adding content dramatically easy with the help of git.

 ## Jekyll